sassoftware/sas-container-recipes/README.md

 ### Optional `build.sh` Arguments
 ```
+  -a|--addons \"<value> [<value>]\"
+                          A space separated list of layers to add on to the main SAS image.
+                          See the 'addons' directory for more details on adding access engines and other tools.

   -i|--baseimage <value>
                           The Docker image from which the SAS images will build on top of